Office of the Vice President for

 Originating party: The office which has been delegated responsibility for a given policy area.
 The originating party may also act as subject-matter expert for a particular policy.

 - The originating party will create a draft policy and accompanying procedure (new policies) or create revisions by tracked redline copy for existing policies The originating party may form an ad hoc group to address all issues related to a policy.
-The originating party will forward the following to their cabinet-level supervisor: the new or red-line draft, a signature-ready draft and a policy review form (Attachment A).
+The originating party will forward the following to their cabinet-level supervisor: the new or red-line draft, a signature-ready draft and a policy review form.
+(References)

 - The draft policy will be forwarded electronically in Microsoft Word format to the Policy Coordinator.
 In the case of revisions, the originator will provide a redline draft (in Microsoft Word format) and synopsis of changes to the Policy Coordinator.

 - New policies or those with substantive policy or procedural changes will be posted for ten (10) days on the University website.
 The Policy Coordinator will make available a link to the VPAF website to UHV employees for review of the existing policy and the proposed policy Employees will have 10 calendar days to comment to the originating party.
-(Policy revisions incorporating minor or non-substantive changes are not subject to the 10 posting and review, but must be approved by the President, Vice President for Academic Affairs/Provost and the Vice President for Administration and Finance.)
+(Policy revisions incorporating minor or non-substantive changes or those where the required changes are not open for interpretation or debate (e.g. changes in legislation or higher authority), the policy will not be subject to the standard 10 posting and review process.
+Instead the policy will be revised and submitted directly to the President, Vice President for Academic Affairs/Provost and the Vice President for Administration and Finance for approval.)

 - Faculty and Staff Council chairs will determine if councils need to review the draft policy.
 If a review is deemed necessary, the council chair must contact the originator and notify the originator if additional review time is required.